Graham · Far North

 - Can I bring my dog up Ben Armine?

-- Is there mobile signal on Ben Armine?
+- What's mobile reception like on Ben Armine?

 - No signal across the entire estate — bring a satellite communicator without exception.